Stay Tuned for Weekly Updates

 At minimum, you’ll need:

-- A pair of studio headphones or budget monitors (Audio-Technica ATH-M50x and KRK Rokit 5s are popular affordable choices).
+• A pair of studio headphones or budget monitors (Audio-Technica ATH-M50x, KRK Rokit 5s are popular choices)

-- An audio interface like the Focusrite Scarlett Solo, which gives you clean inputs and outputs.
+• An audio interface like the Focusrite Scarlett Solo for clean inputs and outputs

 3. Free & Affordable Plugins

 Don’t waste money on every plugin you see.
-Start with stock plugins in your DAW — they’re much more powerful than people realize.
-Then, add some free VSTs such as Vital (synth) or TDR Nova (EQ).
+Start with stock plugins in your DAW — they’re often more powerful than you think.

 4. Invest Gradually